Bullying and Harassment

-If you think you are being bullied or harassed, talking to a Harassment Adviser can help you work out your options for what to do next.
-The SRC Advice Centre team are part of the University’s network of Harassment Advisers, and there are also University staff who volunteer as Harassment Advisers — a full list is available here.
+If you think you are being bullied or harassed, talking to a Respect Adviser can help you work out your options for what to do next.
+The SRC Advice Centre team are part of the University’s network of Respect Advisers, and there are also University staff who volunteer as Respect Advisers — a full list is available here.

 In some cases victims/witnesses of hate crime or hate incidents do not feel comfortable reporting the matter directly to the Police and may be more comfortable reporting it to someone they are familiar with.

 For more information, go to the Third Party Reporting section on the Police Scotland website.